The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ![](https://lh3.googleusercontent.com/10ftF0hUR3KfouefPQyDn-fwj5-3TR-pc6497y0_X_3yj3M3XJEseYE7Q-1jjZ5uij5qG1qVdAB4UO6ipIdJGSNt-3rl_kvpK6aZCoJCxXKNBNT6sQqqZJWMVB-aK4BWdgp88AQP=s0)

 If you don’t get an early MP tick, need to refresh Thunder and have Xeno ready, you can use both Xeno and T3 as fillers.
 The T3 can be a hardcast or a T3 proc (T3P), depending on how much of the dot is left.
-Overwriting ~4.5 seconds on the dot with a hardcast T3 is a loss compared to letting it completely fall off for the whole 4xF4 fire phase.
+Overwriting \~4.5 seconds (Sharpcast increases this overwritten time to \~7 seconds) on the dot with a **hardcast** T3 is a loss compared to letting it completely fall off for the whole 4xF4 fire phase.
 T3P can be used more leniently.
 If Sharpcast is used for T3 in this line, the T3 should be cast as the last filler during UI if possible.

 ![](https://lh6.googleusercontent.com/Iz1Ekg5fPsSnCU1IbCSsevqEjbahvJURuDIAazKzFk8Bjrwh_DaTcEa4UIuHklcInLH2bEdnZ_HZtOe447p70yAUJbLgpCmJ64j9XnnkV285nVADN2cJ-O-27dchvykBxyDzMsAP=s0)